openharmony/docs/en/application-dev/reference/errorcodes/errorcode-ability.md

 **Error Message**

-The ability is not on the top of UI.
+The ability is not on the top of the UI.

 **Description**